toshimaru/SimpleRequestDispatcher/README.md

 Simple Request Dispatcher
 ====================
 PHP Simple Request Dispatcher dispatches URL to Controllers.
 No Models, No Views.
+Inspired by CakePHP.

 Requirements
 -----